sarxos/webcam-capture/webcam-capture-drivers/driver-ipcam/README.md

 # webcam-capture-driver-ipcam

-This is IP camera driver for Webcam Capture project.
-It allows Webcam Capture to handle pictures from IP cameras supporting JPEG and MJPEG (Motion JPEG) compression and therefore can work in two modes - ```PULL``` for JPEG and ```PUSH``` for MJPEG.
+This is capture driver which gives Webcam Capture API possibility to access IP camera devices.
+It allows it to handle pictures from IP cameras supporting JPEG and MJPEG (Motion JPEG) compression and can work in two modes - ```PULL``` for JPEG and ```PUSH``` for MJPEG.

-What are the differences between those two modes:
+What are the differences between these two modes:

 * ```PULL``` - will request new JPEG image each time when it is required,
 * ```PUSH``` - stream Motion JPEG in real time and serve newest image on-demand.